 Current PhD students

-Paul Winfree (part-time PhD Economics, expected completion: 2024) Co-supervised with John Turner Thesis topic: The Origins and Consequences of the United States Executive Budget Process Fields: Economic History, Economic Policy, Macroeconomics
+Paul Winfree (part-time PhD Economics, expected completion: 2024) Co-supervised with John Turner Thesis topic: Topics in US Economic History Fields: Economic History, Economic Policy, Political Economy

 Homer Wagenaar (PhD Economics, expected completion: 2022) As primary supervisor.
 Second supervisor: Norma Dawson Thesis topic: The Law and Economics of the Dutch Patentless Period Fields: Economic History, Law & Economics, Innovation